The Unexpected Vocal Changes Accompanying Weight Loss: Dr. Gupta Explains

 Does Everyone’s Voice Change When They Lose Weight?

-Not everyone’s voice changes as their weight fluctuates, but some research suggests that active efforts to lose weight such as adjusting diet and exercise can have a greater impact on vocal difference than passive weight loss strategies such as a gastric sleeve or other surgeries.
+Not everyone’s voice changes as their weight fluctuates, but some research suggests that determined efforts to lose weight such as adjusting diet and exercise can have a greater impact on vocal difference than ineffective weight loss strategies such as a gastric sleeve or other surgeries.

-Does Your Voice Change When You Lose Weight Immediately or Gradually?
+Does Your Voice Change After Weight Loss Immediately or Gradually?

 Weight loss fluctuation doesn’t always lead to noticeable voice, tone, or pitch changes, but those who do recognize a difference tend to do so over time rather than suddenly.